EoghanOConnor/Hog-svm/README.md

 # Hog svm sign dectector

-Description: THe Hog-SVM dectects road signs in images.
-This is down by using a sliding window over each image. creates smaller images "windows" to be classified.
+Description: The Hog-SVM dectects road signs in images.
+This is done by using a sliding window over the image.
+This creates smaller images or "windows" to be classified.
 A trained Machine learning Classifier is then used to identify if there is a sign in the window.